 For our third day, it was time for something a little different.

 We went caving underneath the city.

 This was a great little find and our tour guide was fantastic.
 After a walk around the ever stunning Parliament building, we caught a bus out to the caves with the rest of the group and soon found ourselves climbing down a 10 metre ladder… followed by this:

 It looks tough – and it was in places – but no one on the tour had ever been caving before and our guide was brilliant at helping us through the parts we struggled with.
 I 100% recommend the tour as something different to do here!

 We finally made it to Szechenyi baths on our last day, and it was totally worth it!
-It’s not the cheapest thing you can do in Budapest and so what? (we paid just under 5000HUF each, but we shared a “cabin” – which is just a little changing room cubicle that you can keep your stuff in)
+It’s not the cheapest thing you can do in Budapest – and so what? (we paid just under 5,000HUF each, but we shared a “cabin” – which is just a little changing room cubicle that you can keep your belongings in)

-In the evening, we went for a great meal on the restaurant street (Vaci ucta) – drawn in by the pretty pink fairy lights adorning the family-run café restaurant, the girl advertising the place was super friendly.
+In the evening, we went for a great meal on the restaurant street (Vaci ucta) – drawn in by the pretty pink fairy lights adorning the family-run café restaurant called Cafe Europa, the girl advertising the place was super friendly.
 It was also the cheapest place we’d seen on the street, yet the food was great and the service was perfect.
 If there’s one thing I can say about Budapest, it’s that the people are wonderfully welcoming.

 The highlight, though, was my friend’s dessert!
 It was basically a pancake with 62% rum poured on and set fire to!

 I honestly adored Budapest.
 The buildings are stunning, the people are friendly and the atmosphere is laid back.
 The ruin bars make the nightlife totally unique, and it’s probably the most photogenic city I’ve visited.